basskaaa/Sapia/Sapia.Obsidian/August Prototype/Abilities/Deflect.md

   - "[[Shield]]"
 SkipImport: true
 ---
-When a creature makes a range attack against you that attack is rolled at disadvantage.
+When a creature makes a ranged attack against you, that attack is rolled at disadvantage.